libreATM/docs/How_to_Install_libreATM_on_a_Skyhook_using_a_SD_image.md

 This instructions assume that you have root access to a Linux machine and basic Linux command-line skills.

-It is possible to do this from Windows using Win32DiskImager to burn the image and putty to connect using ssh.
+It is possible to do this from Windows using 7-zip to extract the image, Win32DiskImager to burn it and putty to connect using ssh.

 ## Burning the image to the SD ##
 Insert the SD card on your computer (4Gb or more.
 Better if class 10).